plasma-umass/slipcover/README.md

 generate more tracing events, causing more overhead in Coverage.py.
 While each program's structure can affect Slipcover's ability to de-instrument, its running time stays relatively close to the original.

+On [PyPy 3.9](https://pypy.org), the speedup is so high for some of the benchmarks that we plot it in logarithmic scale.

 ### Accuracy
 We verified Slipcover's accuracy against [Coverage.py](https://github.com/nedbat/coveragepy)